msymeonides/Migrate3D/README.md

 An integer variable that controls the number of intervals to calculate for Mean Squared Displacement, Euclidean Distances, and Turning Angles.
 This is autodetected from the input dataset by calculating the maximum number of timepoints in all object IDs, but can be manually overridden in the GUI if necessary.

-## Formatting options
+## Options

-All of these formatting options are optional, but depending on the nature of your dataset, may be necessary to ensure accurate results.
+All of these are optional, but depending on the nature of your dataset, may be necessary to ensure accurate results.

 ### Multitracking: